mosymns13/DS4A-Team13-Digital-Divide-Project/README.md

 # DS4A-Team13-Digital-Divide-Project

+**Status: Complete**
+*Follow up projects pending*

+## Background

+Data Science For All (DS4A) by Correlation One is an intensive fellowship program free for scholars from underepresented populations to learn data science methodologies to use in jobs across industries.
+Each fellowship includes a capstone project components where people work in teams to address an issue or solve a business problem.

-For the Data Science for All (Empowerment Fellowship), a group of individuals in Cohort 3 in Team 13 worked on a capstone project hoping to solve issues around the digital divide in the United States.
+For the Data Science for All (Empowerment Fellowship), in Cohort 3 my group (Team 13) worked on a capstone project hoping to solve issues around the digital divide in the United States.

+In this program, I was the technical lead for my project team providing gudiance on analysis strategies and predictive modeling.
+I managed the project timeline for deliverables and led in the design of the presentation materials.
+I also gave detailed feedback on deliiverables other teammates led.

+## Topic

+Currently, there are 30 million Americans that lack adequate internet access.

+The Bipartisan Infrastructure Deal has pledged $65 billion to invest in broadband infrastructure deployment, including digital proficiency.
+With the developing COVID-19 infection rates comes even more need to have access to the internet has working and schooling from home becomes a public health neccessity.

+Additionally, device availability is a factor in addressing the digital divide.
+As families are home with children and parents all working and schooling on one device creates other barriers.

+## Goals & Questions
+- What are the counties and regions in the U.S. with the highest need for internet and technology?
+- What are the significant factors that led to internet and technology access issues?

+## Method & Tools

+- **Language**: Python
+- **Data Processing**: Pandas, Numpy
+- **Data Visualizations**: Seaborn, Ploty
+- **Documentation**: Juypter Notebook
+- **Other Tools**: Tableau

+## Deliverables
+- Datafolio
+- Slide Deck Presentation
+- Dashboard in Tableau
+- Report

+## Other Information

-## Repo Organization
+### Folder Organization
+Here is a list of folders and what is in them

 - **!Archive** : All old notebooks from our past submissions are stored.
 We can later delete files no longer needed.
 - **EDA Notebooks** : All old notebooks dedicated to intial EDA of individual datasets are stored.
 - **Initial Clean Data**: CSV files produced by the `cleaning_all_datasets.py` script (Note: Except the `internet_price_data.csv` is from a different script)
 - **Raw Data** : All initial downloaded datasets that have been untouched from the source
+- **Cleaning Data Scripts** : Python scripts used to create the inital clean datasets
+- **Presentation Materials** : Final documents and other notebooks for the presentations materials (i.e., slidedeck, datafolio, and report)

-## Active files
+### Active files
+Here are a list of imporant files that are in the order of our process flow

+- `requirements.txt` holds all the packages that are needed so far.
+You can add more packages as time goes on and re-run in your terminal as needed
 - `cleaning_all_datasets.py` is the python script with the condensed code from all the individual notebooks from cleaning is saved.
 This is so that only need to run the script and not multiple notebooks.
 - `Key Variables Selection.ipynb` is the notebook that takes all that are chosen for initial analysis work.
-This file needs further review.
-- `requirements.txt` holds all the packages that are needed so far.
-You can add more packages as time goes on and re-run in your terminal as needed
 - `initial_analytic_dataset.csv` is the file that holds the varibles chosen from the "Key Variables Seclection" notebook
+- `Analytic Dataset.ipynb` is the notebook where we explore the data and choose the variables we wanted to focus on
-- `revised_analytic_dataset.csv` is the file that holds all the data with the additional scoring information for certain key columns
+- `revised_analytic_dataset.csv` is the file that holds all the data with the additional scoring information for certain key columns produced from the "Analytic Dataset" notebook

-## Reminders
-- **DO NOT** commit to directly to the main branch.
-Work on your own branch and submit pull requests to merge to the main when finalized.
-- You are welcome to make edits to the README as needed.
+- `Exploration and Modeling.ipynb` is the notebook where we work through different models for our internet and device outcomes